We're here to help!

 Nope – each person must have their own Will.

-Sadly no – keeping our services affordable requires that we carefully limit attorney time to reviewing Wills.
+Sadly no – keeping our services affordable requires that we carefully limit our local attorney’s time to reviewing your documents.

 What does "_____" mean?